Banuba/banuba-sdk-flutter/README.md

 1. Set up your [Flutter development environment](https://docs.flutter.dev/get-started/editor).
 2. Clone the repository.
 3. Copy and Paste your Client Token into the appropriate section of [example/lib/main.dart](example/lib/main.dart#L31).
-4. Run `flutter pup get`  in the root directory to install dependencies.
+4. Run `flutter pub get`  in the root directory to install dependencies.

 #### IOS Specific